I am aware that a sizable portion of the Common Tread readership has no interest in dressers.

 A big concern is the “clacking” that seems to be emanating from a fairly significant number of Thunderstroke engines.
 The noise is thought to be improperly machined oil pump gerotors, but that’s not definitive.
 Indian has stayed relatively silent on this issue, according to the forums, and owners seem to be growing a bit restless.
 One user reports that an Indian Factory rep is aware of the problem and it is not an isolated one.

-When asked about the issue, Josh Katt, Indian’s Product Manager, gave a typical sanitized reply.
+When asked about the issue, an Indian representative gave a typical sanitized reply.
 “Exposed V-twin engines with industry leading torque naturally make some noise under various operating conditions.
 If a customer has a concern with a specific noise, they should bring it into their dealer and our trained service staff will diagnose the concerns as needed.”